 Margie Bowles, PhD

 Margie Bowles, PhD, is a seasoned marketing and communications professional with extensive experience in advertising design, brand messaging, and copywriting.
-She began her career after earning a a Bachelor of Fine Arts degree with a focus on advertising design from the University of North Texas, working at several agencies before transitioning to the role of advertising writer.
-Her early experience allowed her to collaborate with a variety of clients, ultimately inspiring her to found 1400 Words, a strategic message development and copywriting firm, in 1996.
+Her early experience allowed her to collaborate with a variety of clients, ultimately inspiring her, in 1996, to found 1400 Words, a fully staffed, strategic message development and copywriting firm.
 Under her leadership, the company became known for delivering precise, impactful messaging for major corporations, including NASA, The Smithsonian Institution, JPMorgan Chase, L'Oreal, Bell Helicopter, the Perot Museum, Hewlett-Packard, the National Constitution Center and many others.
 In addition to her entrepreneurial success, Dr. Bowles has dedicated more than two decades to education, teaching marketing communications and visual communications at institutions including Dallas College and East Texas A&M University.
-She earned her Master of Arts degree in Humanities afrom California State University-Dominguez Hills and a Doctor of Philosophy degree in Aesthetic Studies from the University of Texas at Dallas.
 Known for her philosophy that “if you love what you do, you never work a day in your life,” she has built her career on professionalism, creativity, collaboration, and the art of listening beyond the surface to deliver meaningful and effective communication strategies.
-Throughout her career, Dr. Bowles has received numerous accolades for her contributions to the marketing and advertising industry.
-She is the first woman to receive the prestigious Golden Egg Award from the Dallas Society of Visual Communications, recognizing the lifetime achievement of Dallas-Area professionals whose work, activities and relationships have made a positive and lasting impact on the marketing/advertising industry.
+Throughout her career, Margie has received numerous accolades for her contributions to the marketing and advertising industry.
+She is the first woman to receive the prestigious Golden Egg Award from the Dallas Society of Visual Communications, which recognizes the lifetime achievement of Dallas-Area professionals whose work, activities and relationships have made a positive and lasting impact on the marketing/advertising industry.
 Beyond her professional work, she is committed to philanthropic initiatives and living her belief in the importance of ethics, empathy, and authenticity in both work and life.

 • Hartford Art School – first-year studies